emmanuellerayssa/Pima-indians/README.md

 Source: https://www.britannica.com/topic/Pima-people

 ## THE DATASET
+The pima_indians_diabetes.csv file above contains the pima indians data set and the pima_indians_diabetes_infos.txt file contains details about that data set.
-You can find the data set at the following adress https://www.kaggle.com/uciml/pima-indians-diabetes-database.
-All the explanations you need are there too so don't worry :).
+For more information, you can check the following adress https://www.kaggle.com/uciml/pima-indians-diabetes-database.
+All the explanations you need about the data set are there so don't worry :).
 We split the data set in 2 sets : a training set (90%) and a test set(10%).

 ## THE PROJECT
 Everything is inside the kera_first_network.ipynb.
 You'll see how I load the data, how I build, train and test the deep learning model.